Aadil-5122/FastAPI/README.md

 ## Getting Started

+- `blog.db`: This file is the SQLite database used in the tutorial.
+It contains the necessary tables for storing blogs and user information.
+You can find example data and schema in this file.

+- `requirements.txt`: This file lists all the Python dependencies required to run the tutorial.

 To run the tutorial, follow these steps:

 1. Install the required dependencies by running `pip install -r requirements.txt`.